 Legal Foundation of Washington

-Governor Jay Inslee appointed partner Mark A. Griffin to a two-year term on the Legal Foundation of Washington Board of Trustees ending on December 31, 2017.
+In 2015, Governor Jay Inslee appointed partner Mark A. Griffin to the Legal Foundation of Washington Board of Trustees.
+His second term will end on December 31, 2021.
 From 2010 through 2015, Mark served on the Board of Directors of the Legal Aid for Washington Fund.
+In 2019, Mark was elected president of the Board of Trustees for the Legal Foundation of Washington.

 Mercer Island Community Fund